JavascriptMick/supanuxt-saas/README.md

 Then I frigged around trying to get the nuxt-supabase module to work properly for the oauth flow.
 It's a bit of a mess TBH.
 Eventually I looked at the demo https://github.com/nuxt-modules/supabase/tree/main/demo like a chump and got it working

 Integrating Prisma...
-This was a tricky decision I think.  the Subabase client has some pseudo sql Ormy sort of features already but Prisma has this awesome schema management support and autogeneration of a typed client.... and I already had a schema lying around that was nearly what I needed and it was nice to be able to re-use it.
+This felt like a difficult decision at first.  the Subabase client has some pseudo sql Ormy sort of features already but Prisma has this awesome schema management support and autogeneration of a typed client works great and reduces errors.
+I already had a schema lying around based on this (https://blog.checklyhq.com/building-a-multi-tenant-saas-data-model/) that was nearly what I needed and it was nice to be able to re-use it.

 ```
 npm install prisma --save-dev